 • Buying cash value life insurance (all investment gains and death benefits are tax free to the beneficiary)

-• Taking non-cash tax deductions for real estate depreciation.
+• Taking non-cash tax deductions for real estate depreciation

 • Using asset-based mortgages to free up funds for investments